Wyntuition/jekyll-now/todo/02-work-internal.md

 Seth grew as a technical expert and leader in 2017, on the client in many ways, and in xPert initatives with steady, quality output.

 At NRECA, he contributed technical leadership in a variety of ways.
-He owned the Billing techincal solution, yielding a very critical, financially-sensitive functionality successfully.
-Seth served as the Technical Lead and Scrum Master of one of the development teams, where he was looking after the technical accomplishments and their overall technical vision.
+He owned the Billing techincal solution and functionality, yielding a very critical, financially-sensitive product successfully.
+Seth served as the Technical Lead and Scrum Master for one of the development teams, where he looked after the technical output and their overall technical vision.
 He also managed a lot of the DevOps.
-Being able to coach junior developers and explain techincal things in terms non-technical people can understand made Seth a great asset.
+Seth also enabled junior developers to be more productive with more quality work by coaching them.

+His experise also reached into the business domain, where he became a go-to person because he could explaion techincal things in terms non-technical people could understand.

 "Seth often picked up system issues and resolved them in a timely manner (e.g., TEST not working...build pipeline broken...upgrade to a new version of Visual Studio).
 He exhibited expertise both within the app and external to it."